 Now let’s look at 2000-2001:

-Times are tough, especially compared to 2015-2016, where you can see a real influx in the number of angel investors:
+Times were tough.
+It’s especially apparent when you compare those years to 2015-2016 (below), where you can see a real influx in investments and particularly the number of angel investors:

 For a city known for it’s enterprise, healthcare, and bio startups, it’s interesting to see the number of consumer tech startups, and specifically, the important role that accelerators like MassChallenge and TechStars play in this industry.